Digitalization Of Logistics –

 Customer-centric innovative thinking

 ‘Going digital’ is not something you switch on in one go.
-It’s a constant journey of refreshing, updating and investing step-by-step in new technology as it comes to market.
-Once you board the digital train, you’re on it for good.
+It’s a constant journey of refreshing, updating and investing step-by-step in new tech as it comes to market.
+Once you board the digital train, you’re on it for good .
 Understanding the customer and their needs can lead to simple, innovative ways to digitize for the better.

 Logistics: simple solutions to complex scenarios

 Stacking up different types of tech is the real gamechanger.
-At FedEx, the integration of robotics, sensors and IoT (Internet of Things) will help us move toward better efficiencies in delivering everything from large freight to small parcels.
+At FedEx, the integration of automation and big data, sensors and IoT (Internet of Things) will help us move toward better efficiencies in delivering everything from large freight to small parcels.
 For real-time tracking of shipments, AI can already route trucks based on current road conditions; autonomous vehicles can unload, stack and re-load containers faster; blockchain shipping solutions can reduce transit times and accelerate payments.

 Remain open to digital solutions

-True – we can’t all develop robots to help our businesses run more smoothly.
-But think about technology as more than a tool to improve your business operations.
-Tech should be at the foundation of all of your business processes.
+Think about technology as more than a tool to improve your business operations.
 By truly embracing digital innovations and keeping customers at the core of everything you do, global possibilities will be within your reach.

 Looking for more exciting stories on tech and innovation?
 Check out our latest news and updates here.